The 3 Things Parents Expect From Your School MarketingJuly 3, 2019

 Reach out for testimonials: There are undoubtedly a large number of current parents who chose to send their children to your school based on value alignment.
 Testimonials from current and past families are a great way for you to reinforce your values.
 Reach out to them and ask them to talk more about what drew them to your school.

 Parents in 2019 expect school marketing material to be: authentic, personalised and values-driven.
 Marketing used to be about broadcasting messages to families that suited your school’s brand, with little to no tailoring of messaging.
-Today’s consumers want brands to recognise what they are looking for and adapt their messaging to suit.
+Today’s consumers want brands to recognize what they are looking for and adapt their messaging to suit.

 We can help schools meet parents’ expectations by providing a comprehensive customer relationship manager (CRM).
 A CRM stores all relevant data about prospective and current families, allowing your school to put that data to work, providing them with messaging that resonates.
 Interested in exploring how a CRM can help your school?
 Talk to our friendly team today.